AJSKirk/aoc/README.md

 # Advent of Code!

 My answers to the Advent of Code annual challenges, in a few different languages.

+I like teaching people how to code better, and I like learning how to code better!
+Don't hesitate to reach out if you haave questions about what I've done, or if you have comments on how I could do it better.

 A few notes:

 ### C
 Covers 2020.
 Some C problems have multiple implementations, following the following schema.
 Makefiles aren't included as they're all straightforward one-file scripts, I might change this if I need to link multiple files together on larger problems: